-Each year, we deliver to the Honorable City Council three inter-related financial documents: the annual budget in April and the five-year capital improvement plan and the financial forecast in October.
+Each year, we deliver to the Honorable City Council three inter-related financial documents: the Proposed Budget in April and the Long-Range Financial Plan & Five-Year Forecast and the Five-Year Capital Improvement Plan in October.

-In many respects, the financial forecast is the foundational piece of analysis.
-By looking hard into the future - not just the next year or next five but the next ten to twenty years - we can more thoughtfully and proactively align the City's financial capacity with our mission to build a greater, better and more beautiful Newton to transmit to our children and grandchildren.
+In many respects, the Long-Range Financial Plan and Forecast is the foundational piece.
+By looking into the future - not just at the next five years but at the next ten to twenty - we more thoughtfully and proactively align the City's financial capacity with our mission to build a greater, better and more beautiful Newton to transmit to our children and grandchildren.

-The financial forecast is sobering.
-It reminds us that we must be judicious in our spending and investment decisions because we need to do three things simultaneously.
+This year's financial forecast again is sobering.
+It reminds us that we must be judicious in our spending and investment decisions because we need to accomplish three goals simultaneously:

-- First, move forward with determination to achieve our shared goals, which includes excellent schools, public safety, outstanding services, better streets and sidewalks, new or renovated school buildings, up-to-date police, fire and municipal facilities, and a vibrant community; - Second, fulfill obligations made by prior Mayors and City Councils that we have not yet funded sufficiently, including those to our retired employees; and, - Third, protect the City's financial strength and budgetary flexibility to face evolving and sometimes unpredictable conditions and risks.
+- First, move forward to achieve our shared goals which include excellent schools, first-rate public safety, outstanding services, better streets and sidewalks, new and renovated school buildings, up-to-date police, fire and municipal facilities, and a vibrant community; - Second, fulfill obligations made by prior Mayors and City Councils that we have not yet funded sufficiently, including those to our current employees for their future retiree benefits and to our employees who have already retired; and, - Third, protect the City's financial strength and budgetary flexibility to face evolving and sometimes unpredictable conditions and risks.

-The financial forecast shows we are in excellent financial health.
-As Moody's Investors Service notes, we have a strong, sizeable, wealthy and diverse tax base, a great location, and conservative financial policies.
+This Long-Range Financial Plan allows us to continue in excellent financial health.
+As Moody's Investors Service writes, the City of Newton has a strong, sizeable, and diverse tax base, a great location, and conservative financial policies.
+This plan will continue to earn Newton its Aaa bond rating.

-Yet, we have our challenges.
+Yet, our City faces challenges.
 Unlike some of our peer communities, we are behind on funding our quite large pensions and retiree health care obligations.
-We need significant investments in many buildings, including schools, parks and recreation facilities, a community center that can serve our seniors, firehouses and police facilities, City Hall and the Library.
-We need to invest more in maintenance, including roads and playgrounds and our fields and trees.
-We have not yet fully incorporated the entire likely costs of snow removal and road repair into our operating budget.
+We need significant investments in many buildings, including schools, parks and recreation facilities, a new center that can serve our seniors, firehouses and police facilities, the Library and City Hall.
+We need to invest more in maintenance, including in our roads and playgrounds and our fields and trees.
+We have not yet fully incorporated the entire likely costs of snow removal and road repair into our annual operating budget.

-We need to offer fair and competitive packages of salaries, benefits and work conditions that will continue to attract and retain teachers, police officers and firefighters, DPW and Parks and Rec personnel, to name just a few of the 3,000 people who choose to work for us - as these people are the ones who every day make Newton a better place for our residents to raise a family, build a life, and enjoy their senior years.
+Our employees every day make Newton a better place for our residents to educate their children, build a life, and enjoy their senior years.
+We need to offer fair and competitive packages of salaries, benefits and work conditions that will continue to attract and retain our excellent teachers, police officers and firefighters, DPW and Parks and Rec personnel, to name just a few of the 3,000 people who choose to work for us.
+And, we need to settle our contracts with all deliberate speed.